Published 12 November 2018

 Soft plastics are the leading cause of contamination in the recycling system, and most councils do not accept soft plastic such as cling wrap or cereal liners to be recycled in the curbside programs.
-However, you can recycle soft plastics such as plastic bags, bread bags, biscuit and confectionery packets, etc., at any Coles store across Australia at their REDcycle collection bin.
+However, you can recycle soft plastics such as plastic bags, bread bags, biscuit and confectionery packets, etc., at many supermarkets like Coles and Woolworths stores across Australia, at their REDcycle collection bin.
 For full details of what plastics are accepted, click here.

 The need for a Circular Economy

 However, while individuals can work to limit plastic pollution, it is important to recognise that recycling is not the answer to all of our environmental problems, and the path to ensuring environmental sustainability also requires transformation across all levels of government and business.